Dog Separation Anxiety

 This is why we at Oakland Veterinary Referral Services expect to see a spike in dog separation anxiety as we begin spending less time at home.
-As we look toward a new normal for ourselves and get back to regular life, your pet may exhibit unusual symptoms or behavior.
+As we return to school or work life, your pet may exhibit unusual symptoms or behavior.
 Let’s take a closer look.

 What Is Dog Separation Anxiety